-The Illinois Medicare-Medicaid Alignment Initiative (MMAI) is a managed care program for individuals that are eligible for both Medicaid and Medicare (referred to as “dual eligibles”).
+The Illinois Medicare-Medicaid Alignment Initiative (MMAI) is a managed care program for individuals who are eligible for both Medicaid and Medicare (referred to as “dual eligibles”).

 Currently, there are five managed care plans from which to choose:

-MMAI is operated by the Illinois Department of Healthcare and Family Services (HFS).
+MMAI is operated by the Illinois Department of Healthcare and Family Services.

 All benefits available through Medicare and Medicaid are accessible through the Illinois Medicare-Medicaid Alignment Initiative.
 This may include care coordination, doctor visits, hospital stays, prescription drug/over the counter medications, mental health services, hearing / eye services, behavioral health services, laboratory services, dental care, hospice care, emergency/medical transportation, durable medical equipment, medical supplies, nursing home care, 24-hour nurse line, and Home and Community Based Services (HCBS) waiver benefits, such as home health care, adult day care, Personal Emergency Response Systems (PERS), and assistance with Activities of Daily Living (ADLs) & Instrumental Activities of Daily Living (IADLs), like bathing, personal hygiene, mobility, preparing meals, shopping for essentials, and light housecleaning.